 What's your anchor text strategy for links?
 What kind of anchors did you use for links and the ratio between brandable, keyword-rich, and naked URLs?
 Idea.

 Rather aggressive, I start with a 50% exact match - 50% generic.
-The reason for this is because the money pages already have the expired generic RD's pointing to them.
+The reason for this is because the money pages already have the aged generic RD's pointing to them.

 What was your link building strategy?

 After publishing content, I waited for at least three months before link building.
 I used some PBN’s to test the site.
 When it took off, I added around 60 high-quality guest posts, niche edits, and some PBN rentals to increase rankings.